Nurture Our World Sustainability Strategy

 The NOW Team is mandated to:

 - Inform, drive, and monitor the CTICC’s triple-bottom-line approach.

 - Oversee the design and implementation of the sustainability initiatives that contribute to economic growth.

 - Raise the profile of the centre as a sustainability leader in its industry.

 - Ensure the effectiveness of the CTICC’s efforts to minimize the centre’s negative environmental impact while maximizing the positive contribution made to a sustainable future for society.

 At the CTICC, we recognise that sustainable business success requires that we fully integrate economic, social and environmental sustainability into every component of our business strategy and operations.

 We have therefore developed a highly integrated sustainability strategy that targets all facets of environmental, social and economic sustainability and permeates every facet of our organisation, including:

 The CTICC has integrated environmental sustainability into all of its day conference packages.
 In addition to offering various ‘green’ conference elements, we provide a useful checklist for our clients to use to ensure their events are green.

 Ongoing reduction in energy, water, carbon emissions and waste are a key focus at the CTICC.
-During the 2015/16 financial period, we have reduced our electricity usage by 6% and recorded a 42% saving in water consumption in the first quarter of the current financial year.
+During the 2016/17 financial period, we have reduced our electricity usage by 6% and recorded a 42% saving in water consumption in the first quarter of the current financial year.